 There is no doubt that drivers who drive while distracted, whether they are using hands-free devices or hand-held devices, are a danger to everyone on the road.

 The U.S. Department of Transportation has held several summits aimed at eliminating the use of texting and cell phone usage while driving.
 The goal of the national summits has been to address what is rapidly becoming an epidemic.

 Thousands of Americans are fatally injured in distracted driving accidents each year.
 In 2012, more than 3,300 people lost their lives in such accidents.

 Get involved and keep our communities safe.
 For more information, please go to Distraction.gov to learn more about how you can help keep Americas roads safer.

 If a negligent and distracted driver caused your accident, you may be entitled to file a personal injury lawsuit.
-A Sacramento car accident lawyer at our firm can review the merits of your claim and discuss your potential case with a free consultation.
+A Sacramento car accident lawyer at Arnold Law Firm can review the merits of your claim and discuss your potential case with a free consultation.

 865 Howe Avenue,